 One Gallon of milk is only mildly heated (86F) preserving these enzymes and bacteria.
 Some folks suggest doing this at room temp but we find that 86F is the optimum temp to start the cultures activity.
 It can then be allowed to cool to room temp as the milk ripens in the final step.

-Transfer the milk to a sanitized container then add 1 pack of our culture (C45 or C46 Kefir culture) and stir well into the warm milk.
+Transfer the milk to a sanitized container then add 1 pack of kefir culture and stir well into the warm milk.

 This is then covered allowed to ripen at room temperature (68-72F) for 8 to 18 hours or more depending on the character you would like in your Kefir.

 Longer time and warmer temps will make a more tangy tasting Kefir.
 With each batch you make, adjust the time until you get it just the way you like it.

 Time and temperature are the two control factors that determine the thickness and taste of your Kefir.
 In the warmer months Kefir may be ready to drink in 18 hours.
 If allowed too ripen too long at higher room temperature, it will become acidic, thick, and eventually the whey will begin to separate.
 If your Kefir is "lumpy" and too sour, it has ripened too long or at too high a temperature.
 It should be creamy and perhaps a little thicker than milk.
 At this point, shake it well and place the Kefir into your refrigerator.
 It will thicken a little more since the culture will continue to do its work, but at a much slower pace.